Boeing suspends work at its futuristic NeXt innovation unit

 Last year, along with Kitty Hawk Corp., based in Silicon Valley, Boeing NeXt launched Wisk, a joint venture to develop a two-person air taxi.

-Separately last year, Boeing NeXt made “a significant investment” in Reno, Nev.-based Aerion.
-It promised engineering, manufacturing and flight test resources to bring Aerion’s AS2 supersonic business jet to market.
+Separately last year, Boeing NeXt made “a significant investment” in Reno, Nevada-based Aerion.
+It promised engineering, manufacturing and flight-test resources to bring Aerion’s AS2 supersonic business jet to market.

 Sheridan said “we haven’t made decisions about our engagement with those three companies yet.
 That will be worked out between now through the end of the year.”